ls-vincent-maillot/ls-dtools/README.md

 cd ./ls-dtools
 make build
 ```
-Make build will bring your container up automatically.
+Make build will bring your container up automatically and open up the page
-Visit http://localhost:7331 and you should be good to go
+in your default browser.

 #### Tools
 * * *